appinho/SARosPerceptionKitti/README.md

-# ROS Perception Package for Multi-Object Tracking of the KITTI Dataset
+# ROS Perception Package of the KITTI Dataset

 [//]: # (Image References)